J.P. Crawford Player Props: Mariners vs. Cubs

 J.P.
 Crawford At The Plate

-- Crawford has gotten at least one hit in 36.4% of his games this season (four of 11), with more than one hit three times (27.3%).
+- Crawford has picked up a hit in 41.7% of his 12 games this season, with at least two hits in 25.0% of them.

-- He has not hit a home run in his 11 games this season.
+- He has not gone deep in his 12 games this year.

-- Crawford has driven in a run in one game this year, and it was more than one in that game.
+- Crawford has an RBI in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.